 Tom Albrighton is now regarded as the best copywriter in the UK.

 Sounds fantastic, doesn’t it?
 But who’s doing the regarding?
-Charles Saatchi, or my mum?
+Dave Trott, or my mum?

 The use of the passive case, which omits the subject of the verb, allows you to say something is being done without specifying who’s doing it.
 With verbs such as ‘thought’ or ‘believed’, you can put out a claim that may be completely unsubstantiated, simply by saying that someone thinks it’s true.